MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/ink-toolbar.md

 ### Specify location and orientation

-When you add an ink toolbar to your app, you can accept the default location and orientaion of the toolbar or explicitly specify the location and orientation through its [VerticalAlignment](https://docs.microsoft.com/uwp/api/windows.ui.xaml.frameworkelement#Windows_UI_Xaml_FrameworkElement_VerticalAlignment), [HorizontalAlignment](https://docs.microsoft.com/uwp/api/windows.ui.xaml.frameworkelement#Windows_UI_Xaml_FrameworkElement_HorizontalAlignment), and [Orientation](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inktoolbar?branch=rs3#Windows_UI_Xaml_Controls_InkToolbar_Orientation) properties.
+When you add an ink toolbar to your app, you can accept the default location and orientaion of the toolbar or set them as required by your app or user.

+**XAML**

+Explicitly specify the location and orientation of the toolbar through its [VerticalAlignment](https://docs.microsoft.com/uwp/api/windows.ui.xaml.frameworkelement#Windows_UI_Xaml_FrameworkElement_VerticalAlignment), [HorizontalAlignment](https://docs.microsoft.com/uwp/api/windows.ui.xaml.frameworkelement#Windows_UI_Xaml_FrameworkElement_HorizontalAlignment), and [Orientation](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inktoolbar?branch=rs3#Windows_UI_Xaml_Controls_InkToolbar_Orientation) properties.

 | Default | Explicit |
 | --- | --- |
 | ![Default ink toolbar location and orientation](.\images\ink\location-default-small.png) | ![Explicit ink toolbar location and orientation](.\images\ink\location-explicit-small.png) |
 | *Windows Ink toolbar default location and orientation* | *Windows Ink toolbar explicit location and orientation* |

-Here's the code for explicitly setting the location and orientation of the ink toolbar.
+Here's the code for explicitly setting the location and orientation of the ink toolbar in XAML.
 ```xaml
 <InkToolbar x:Name="inkToolbar"
     VerticalAlignment="Center"